 Acid is produced naturally in your stomach to help you digest food and to kill bacteria.
-This acid is irritant so your body produces a natural mucous barrier which protects the lining of your stomach.
-In some people, this barrier breaks down allowing the acid to damage the stomach, causing inflammation, ulcers and other conditions.
+This acid is irritant so your body produces a natural mucus barrier which protects the lining of your stomach.
+In some people this barrier may have broken down allowing the acid to damage the stomach causing inflammation, ulcers and other conditions.
 In other people there may be a problem with the muscular band at the top of the stomach that keeps the stomach tightly closed.
 This may allow the acid to escape and irritate the oesophagus.
 This is called 'acid reflux' and can cause heartburn and/or oesophagitis.

-Proton pump inhibitors such as rabeprazole stop cells in the lining of the stomach from producing too much acid.
-This helps to prevent ulcers from forming, or assists the healing process where damage has already occurred.
-By decreasing the amount of acid, they can also help to reduce the symptoms of acid reflux disease, such as heartburn.
+Proton pump inhibitors such as lansoprazole stop cells in the lining of the stomach from producing too much acid.
+This can help prevent ulcers from forming or assist the healing process.
+By decreasing the amount of acid, they can also help to reduce acid reflux related symptoms such as heartburn.

-Rabeprazole is also used as one part of a treatment to get rid of Helicobacter pylori, a bacterium found in the stomach, which can cause ulcers.
+Lansoprazole is also used to treat irritation and ulceration of the stomach caused by non-steroidal anti-inflammatory drugs (NSAIDs).
+It can also be used as one part of a treatment to get rid of Helicobacter pylori, a bacterium found in the stomach which can cause ulcers.

 - If you are pregnant, trying for a baby or breast-feeding.

 - If you have any of the following symptoms: bleeding, difficulty swallowing, being sick frequently, or unexplained weight loss.

 - If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.

 - If you have ever had an allergic reaction to this or any other medicine.

 - Before starting this treatment, read the manufacturer's printed information leaflet from inside the pack.